JLChnToZ/mcds-convert/README.md

     // Receipes
   },
   "structures": {
-    // Structures (experimental), may be data: SNBT or url or just a path (relative/absolute/local/remote all fine) link to the target NBT file
+    // Structures (experimental), may be one of following:
+    // - URL (can be in file/http(s)/data URI scheme)
+    // - File path (can be absolute/relative/local/remote)
+    // - Stringified NBT string (The format used in commands)
-    // In YAML can use binary tag to store the content as well.
+    // - Raw binary tag (YAML only)
   },
   "dimension_type": {
     // Dimension types